 Can Apple Arcade games be played offline?

 Yep.
-Apple will let you download these games and play them even without an LTE or WiFi connection.
+Apple lets you download these games and play them even without a cellular or WiFi connection.
+Apple Arcade games are downloaded just like any other game in the App Store, just through the Apple Arcade tab.

 What devices can Apple Arcade games be played on?